aldostrof/aldostrof.github.io/_posts/2020-11-24-first_post.md

+---
+layout: single
+title:  "My First Post!"
+---

+# Welcome

-**Hello world**, this is my first blog post.
+**Hello world**, this is my first Jekyll blog post.

-I hope you like it!
+I hope you like it, with modifications.
-Modifications